mitsuba-renderer/drjit/src/python/docstr.rst

     If this flag is disabled, replay of previously frozen functions is disabled as well.

+.. topic:: JitFlag_FreezingScope

+    This flag is set to ``True`` when Dr.Jit is currently recording a frozen function.
+The flag is automatically managed and should not be updated by application code.

+    User code may query this flag to conditionally optimize kernels for frozen function recording, such as re-seeding the sampler, used for rendering.

+.. topic:: JitFlag_EnableObjectTraversal

+    This flag is set to ``True`` when Dr.Jit is currently traversing inputs and outputs of a frozen function.
+The flag is automatically managed and should not be updated by application code.

+    When enabled, traversal of objects such as the ``Scene`` or ``BSDFs`` in mitsuba is enabled.

 .. topic:: JitFlag_Default

     The default set of optimization flags consisting of